 The race is divided into sections or ‘legs’, stopping at twelve cities during the course of the race and for the first time in the event’s history the boats will visit Hong Kong with the boats expected to arrive on 20 January 2018.

-There are up to eight boat in the race and each team can have between seven and elevent sailors on board depending on the gender rations of the team.
-In addition to the sailors a reporter travels on board caputuring content around-the-clock.
+There are up to seven boats in the race and each team can have between seven and eleven sailors on board depending on the gender ratios of the team.
+In addition to the sailors a reporter travels on board capturing content around-the-clock.